New York Knicks: 2017–2020: Further struggles

-2020–present: Jalen Brunson and Karl-Anthony Towns
+2020–2022: Moderate success

 2019 third overall pick guard RJ Barrett, 2021 All-NBA Second Team forward and Most Improved Player Julius Randle, and Coach of the Year Tom Thibodeau led the Knicks to a surprisingly successful 41–31 record in 2020–21 and their first playoff berth in years.

 On March 2, 2020, Leon Rose was named president of the team.
 On July 30, the Knicks announced that they hired Tom Thibodeau as their head coach.
 Julius Randle had a breakout season and, on February 23, 2021, Randle was named as a reserve for the 2021 NBA All-Star Game.
 On May 3, with a 118–104 win over the Memphis Grizzlies, the Knicks clinched their first winning season since the 2012–13 season.

 On May 12, the Knicks clinched their first playoff appearance since 2013, ending their eight-year playoff drought.
 At the end of the regular season, Randle was named NBA Most Improved Player, while Thibodeau was named the NBA Coach of the Year, becoming the first Knicks head coach since Pat Riley in 1992–93 to receive the award.
 The Knicks faced the Atlanta Hawks in the first round of the 2021 NBA playoffs as the fourth seed, losing in five games.
-Fan attendance in home games during the 2020–21 season was prohibited until February 23, 2021, per an executive order from Governor of New York Andrew Cuomo.
+Fan attendance in home games during the 2020–21 season was prohibited until February 23, 2021, per an executive order of Governor of New York Andrew Cuomo.
 The Knicks reopened Madison Square Garden to spectators on February 23.

 In the 2021 off-season, the Knicks retained much of their old talent, while bringing in former all-star guard Kemba Walker and forward Evan Fournier.
 Additionally, after Randle's breakthrough season, the Knicks extended his contract for four years in August 2021.

-On January 13, 2022, the Knicks traded former eighth overall pick of the 2018 NBA draft, Kevin Knox II and a protected future first round pick in exchange for former 10th overall pick of the 2019 NBA draft, Cam Reddish, Solomon Hill and a 2025 second-round draft pick and cash considerations.
+On January 13, 2022, the Knicks traded former eighth overall pick of the 2018 NBA draft, Kevin Knox II and a protected future first-round pick in exchange for former 10th overall pick of the 2019 NBA draft, Cam Reddish, Solomon Hill and a 2025 second-round draft pick and cash considerations.
 During the 2021–22 season, the Knicks struggled regressed finishing 11th in the Eastern Conference with a 37–45 record.
 Randle took a step back having a down season across the boards and his shooting percentages took a hit that resulted in fans booing Randle and increased trade rumours, and the lack of leadership of Randle was questioned, along with attitude and desire to be a Knick.
 Head coach Thibodeau was questioned if he was the right coach for the Knicks heading onwards.
 The signings of guard Kemba Walker and forward Evan Fournier were considered extreme failures that set the Knicks back as well.
 The third overall pick of the 2019 NBA draft, RJ Barrett in his third season averaged 20.0 points, 5.8 rebounds and 3.0 assists.